-- A. The Department of Agriculture and Forestry has the primary responsibility for providing and coordinating nutritional and plant and animal health and sufficiency. - B. The following agencies, departments and organizations have been identified as having a potential role in an ESF -11 response.
-Specific roles and responsibilities are identified in the specific Incident Annexes to the Plan. - Louisiana National Guard - 2.
-Department of Corrections
+- A. The Department of Agriculture and Forestry has the primary responsibility for providing and coordinating nutritional and plant and animal health and sufficiency.

+- B. The following agencies, departments and organizations have been identified as having a potential role in an ESF -11 response.
+Specific roles and responsibilities are identified in the specific Incident Annexes to the Plan.

+- 1. Louisiana National Guard

+- 2. Department of Corrections

-- Department of Environmental Quality
+- 3. Department of Environmental Quality

-- 4. Department of Health and Hospitals
+- 4. Louisiana Department of Health

-- Louisiana Board of Regents
+- 5. Louisiana Board of Regents

 - 6. Louisiana State University System

-- Department of Wildlife and Fisheries
+- 7. Department of Wildlife and Fisheries

 - 8. Governor's Office of Homeland Security and Emergency Preparedness

 - 9. Department of Children and Family Services

 - 10. Southern University and Ag Center

 - 11. Non-Governmental Organizations (NGO)

 - 12. United States Department of Agriculture

 - a.
 Animal Plant Health Inspection Service (APHIS)

 - i.
 Veterinary Service (VS)

 - ii.
 Plant Protection and Quarantine (PPQ)

 - iii.
 Animal Care (AC)

+- iv.
+Wildlife Services (WS)

 - b.
 Farm Services Administration (FSA)

 - c.
 Natural Resources Conservation Service (NRCS)

+- d.
+USDA Office of Homeland Security

 - 13. Department of Transportation and Development